Digital economy: Response

 Businesses in poorer regions are more concerned about the pandemic's consequences.
 Companies in affected areas anticipate long-term effects on their supply chain from the outbreak.
 A bigger proportion of businesses anticipate permanent employment losses as a result of the digitalization transformation brought on by COVID-19.

 During the pandemic, 53% of enterprises in the European Union that had previously implemented advanced digital technology invested more to become more digital.
 34% of non-digital EU organizations viewed the crisis as a chance to begin investing in their digital transformation.
 38% of firms reported in a survey that they focused on basic digital technologies, while 22% focused on advanced technologies (such as robotics, AI).
 Organizations that invested in both advanced and basic digital technologies were found most likely to outperform during the pandemic.

 After the COVID-19 outbreak, the number of non-digital enterprises that downsized was also greater than the share of non-digital firms that had positive job growth.
 Non-digital companies had a negative net employment balance.
+Small and medium-sized businesses are falling behind big and medium-sized businesses.
+Only 30% of microenterprises in the European Union claimed to have taken action to advance digitalization in 2022, compared to 63% of major businesses.
+In comparison to 71% in the United States, the proportion of EU enterprises employing advanced digital technology increased from 2021 to 2022, reaching 69%.
+One in two American businesses (surveyed) and 42% of European businesses increased their investments in digitalization in response to the pandemic in 2022.

 In Europe, 31% of people work for companies that are non-digital, compared to 22% of people in the United States.
 This is also due to the fact that the European Union has many more small businesses than the United States.
 Smaller businesses are less digital, which has repercussions for the employees they hire.
 Non-digital enterprises tend to pay lower wages and are less likely to create new employment.
 They have also been less inclined to train their employees throughout the pandemic.
 Enterprises in the EU have lower adoption rates for the internet of things than firms in the US.
 The variations in adoption rates between the European Union and the United States are driven by the lower use of technologies connected to the internet of things.